Mahat Thai MRT station

 Mahat Thai station (สถานีมหาดไทย) is a Bangkok MRT station on the Yellow Line.
 The station is located on Lat Phrao Road, near Soi Lat Phrao 120 in Wang Thonglang District, Bangkok.
 The station has four entrances.
 It opened on 12 June 2023 as part of trial operations on the line between Hua Mak and Phawana.

-It's named after nearby Soi Lat Phrao 122, also known as Soi Mahad Thai, shortcut to Soi Ramkhamhaeng 65 on the side of Ramkhamhaeng Road opposite Rajamangala Stadium and Ramkhamhaeng University (RU) in Bang Kapi District.
+It's named after nearby Soi Lat Phrao 122, also known as Soi Mahat Thai, shortcut to Soi Ramkhamhaeng 65 on the side of Ramkhamhaeng Road opposite Rajamangala Stadium and Ramkhamhaeng University (RU) in Bang Kapi District.